 Incoming students are strongly encouraged to apply for housing prior to arrival at Rutgers University-Camden.
 Housing assignments are done on a rolling, space-available basis.
 Apply early to have the best chance of receiving a room assignment.
-(Note: If you are an incoming freshman, you must accept admission to the University before you can apply for housing.
-If you are an incoming graduate student, you may apply for housing prior to accepting admission.)

 Undergraduate students may reside in Rutgers Camden Towers.
 The Towers is a ten-story brick building housing over 200 students.
 Each suite consists of three bedrooms (two students per bedroom), a living room, and a bathroom.
 There are cooking facilities on each floor for the use of all residents.
 For more information on undergraduate on-campus housing, please see the Residence Life website.